 Teachers and Parents: Together We Can Make a Difference

 The Washington Teachers’ Union recognizes that learning is a shared responsibility that extends far beyond the walls of the classroom and often, begins at home.
 Teachers and parents are partners in ensuring the academic success of students.
-The WTU recently released a series of radio advertisements to increase awareness on the importance of parent-teacher communication and partnerships that extend beyond parent-teacher conferences and formal school functions.

 Research shows that children are more successful in school when parents are in constant communication with teachers and become involved in the school.
 Family engagement outcomes include: